 encoding can be specified.
 If, on the other hand, the message contains

-characters from multiple languages, the utf-8
+characters from multiple languages, the utf-8 encoding can be

 specified.

-attribute to specify an encoding, for
+Use the content-type attribute to specify an encoding, for

-example: content-type="text/plain; charset=utf-8"
+example: content-type="text/plain; charset=utf-8".

 5. Message Parts